ECBSU/genomics-scripts/genome_binning/bin_identification/General_fasta_identification/README.md

 If all variables are correct, just run the script using "sbatch Fasta_identification_pipeline.slurm"

 ## Output
-Per fasta creates a directory containing all generated bins, a directory containing the .ffn prokka outputs for each bin, a directory containing the nt BLAST and MEGAN results.
+Per fasta creates a directory containing all generated bins, a directory containing the total SSU annotation of barrnap, as well as the BLAST results.
+Additionally, creates a directory containing the nt BLAST (of the entire bin) and MEGAN results.
 In addition to a .rma file used in the MEGAN application, a python script is used to generate a MEGAN LCA summary which lists the most abundant hits per taxonomy level.

-Within the output directory creates (again per sample) a .fasta file containing all 16S rRNA genes found among the bins, and a .blast file which contains the BLAST results for all the found 16S rRNA genes.